firecracker-microvm/firecracker/README.md

 ### Integration Testing

-- The boot-time SLA is enforced in `tests/performance/test-boottime.py`
+- The boot-time SLA is enforced in `tests/performance/test_boottime.py`.
+- The process startup time SLA is enforced in `tests/performance/test_process_startup_time.py`.
+This value corresponds to the time elapsed between `jailer` starting and `bind` being called on the API socket.

 ### Measuring boot time

 - Writing the magic value `123` to IO port `0x03f0` triggers a timestamp entry in the Firecracker log, which represents the time elapsed since receiving the `InstanceStart` command.
 This mechanism can be used to measure guest boot-time by writing to said IO port very early (ideally as part of init) from the guest.

 ## Getting Started